Vanderbilt medical school students have access to a variety of resources on campus that support well-being.

 The Office of Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Life at Vanderbilt University is a cultural center and a place of affirmation for individuals of all identities, and a resource for information and support about gender and sexuality.
 LGBTQI Life serves all members of the Vanderbilt community — students, faculty, staff, and alumni — by creating educational, cultural, and social opportunities.
 The office also supports and advises LGBTQI-related campus groups and activities.
 For more information, visit the Office of LGBTQI Life website.

-The Vanderbilt University Medical Center Program for LGBTI Health is an innovative effort to improve healthcare for lesbian, gay, bisexual, transgender, and intersex patients and is housed within the Office for Diversity Affairs.
-The Program for LGBTI Health promotes national leadership in providing excellent patient care, education, research, and advocacy for the LGBTI community.
-Learn more about the Program for LGBTI Health.
+The Vanderbilt University Medical Center Program for LGBTQ Health is an innovative effort to improve healthcare for lesbian, gay, bisexual, transgender, and queer patients and is housed within the Office for Diversity Affairs.
+The Program for LGBTQ Health promotes national leadership in providing excellent patient care, education, research, and advocacy for the LGBTQ community.

 Center for Student Wellbeing

 The mission of the Center for Student Wellbeing is to create a culture that supports the personal development and academic success of students using an integrative, holistic framework.
 Call (615) 322-0480 or visit the Center for Student Wellbeing website.